apache/flagon-useralejs/README.md

 You can find additional examples on our [website](http://flagon.incubator.apache.org/docs/useralejs/API/).

-## Indexing and Storing Logs
+## Indexing, Storing and Visualizing Logs

-We recommend Elastic products, specifically an [ELK cluster](https://github.com/apache/incubator-flagon-useralejs#examples), for indexing and storing logs in productions.
+We recommend Elastic products, specifically an [ELK cluster](https://www.elastic.co/what-is/elk-stack), for indexing and storing logs in productions.

 You can find a 'sand-box' ELK build, configuration files, and visualization/dashboards tailored for UserALE.js in the [Apache Flagon parent repository](https://github.com/apache/incubator-flagon/tree/master/docker).